ITV News: On air staff

 The current on-screen journalists at ITV News are divided into international correspondents, home affairs correspondents, political correspondents (headed by political editor Robert Peston), specialist correspondents (covering sport, media and arts, science and medicine, consumer affairs, social affairs, economic, and diplomatic affairs.
-Rageh Omaar is International Affairs Editor, James Mates acts as Europe Editor, and there is a team of news correspondents.
+Emma Murphy is International Affairs Editor, James Mates acts as Europe Editor, and there is a team of news correspondents.